Cloud-SPE/livepeer-treasury-proposals/2025-NaaP-PROPOSAl/functional-specification.md

 **TODO:** What do we do about quality metrics? like bandwidth, heartbeat, uptime, error rates - anything that does not directly relate to SLA???

+**RESPONSE** bandwidth, uptime, error rates all relate to SLA.
+We must provide these and utilized them in the SLA composite score.

 **TODO:** do we capture life cycle events for gateway, orch (transcoder/worker/runner)

 **RESPONSE:** not for MVP of NaaP.
 This plays more of a role with Open Pool.
 Events will be capptured based on current open pool incision points, but ignored by data aggregation consumer.
+We can consider capturing all events by broad categories (lifecycle, payment, etc) that align to event types.
+Config options cam dictate to alter the frequency of how these are sent (from nothing to all with certain event mandated at a minimum level).

 * **Telemetry events MUST be published to Streamr**
 * Applies to: